-Cannabis has many different names, like marijuana, weed, ganja, or mary-jane, and comes in many different forms, such as the plant or made into “edibles” or “wax.”
-In its natural form, cannabis is a plant that contains the chemical tetrahydrocannabinol (THC) which when ingested induces a feeling of euphoria or relaxation.
+Cannabis is a plant that contains the chemical tetrahydrocannabinol (THC) which when ingested induces a feeling of euphoria or relaxation.
 It’s a common misnomer that marijuana is not addictive.
-However, like virtually anything that people can derive pleasure from, marijuana can become addictive.
+Like virtually anything that people can derive pleasure from, marijuana can become addictive.
 In fact, as cannabis potency has increased so has marijuana addiction.

 Cornerstone provides high-quality care for those suffering from cannabis dependence and addiction along with co-existing conditions.
-If you or a loved one are struggling with cannabis addiction we can help provide support and treat it to achieve sustainable recovery.
+If you or a loved one are struggling with cannabis addiction we can help provide support and treatment to achieve sustainable recovery.

 Cornerstone designs each marijuana addiction treatment program directly with patients.
-We bring our decades of experience in the Orange County community treating addictions and patients bring their willingness to address their addiction.
-Together we formulate a plan that sets people suffering from marijuana abuse disorder up for a sustained, sober recovery.
+We bring our decades of experience treating addictions, patients bring their willingness to address their addiction and together we formulate a plan to achieve a sustained and lasting recovery.

-Using cannabis alters the central nervous system, eliciting feelings of tranquility, relaxation, a transformed awareness of surroundings, and in some cases increased appetite known as ‘the munchies’ or uncontrollable laughter.
+Using cannabis alters the central nervous system, eliciting feelings of tranquility, relaxation, a transformed awareness of one’s surroundings, and in some cases increased appetite.
 It is often used as a social drug, shared amongst a group of people, or as a way to eliminate everyday stresses from work, study, or difficulties from family or relationships.

-Some people find that they have unpleasant reactions immediately after taking cannabis, such as feeling sick, paranoid delusions such as people watching them or talking about them, feeling intense anxiety or even panic as a result of altered heart rate and blood pressure.
-In addition, a person might feel confused and overwhelmed.
+Some people find that they have unpleasant reactions immediately after taking cannabis such as nausea, paranoid delusions that people are watching them or talking about them, feeling intense anxiety or even panic, and altered heart rate and blood pressure.

 Cannabis is usually smoked, sometimes mixed with tobacco.
 However, there is emerging popularity in mixing it into cakes, cookies, or candy, known as ‘edibles’.